Let’s start at the beginning. Well a beginning. Not the beginning.

 All orders are shipped using Sendle's carbon neutral services, thanks team.

-Eat Me certified as a BCorporation in 2015 - the 67th company in Australia to do so.
+Eat Me, a social enterprise, certified as a BCorporation in 2015 - the 67th company in Australia to do so.
 Since passing certification, Eat Me improved its score from 86 to 111 out of a total of 200 and was included in the 2018 & 2019 BCorp Best for the World awards – Community category.